RWS/studio-api-docs/apiconcepts/batchtasks/processing_files_and_application_logic.md

 ***
 How to process the SDL XLIFF file
 -----------------------------------
 You can programmatically access the file that is currently processed through the following member.
-In a "Hello World"-type implementation you could just output the name and path of the processed file.
+In a "Hello World"-type implementation you could output the name and path of the processed file.
 # [Configuring the Converter](#tab/tabid-4)
 [!code-csharp[MyCustomBatchTask](code_samples/MyCustomBatchTask.cs#L54-L71 "Configuring the Converter")]
 ***

-As SDL XLIFF is an XML-compliant file type, you could just process it using the standard XML API.
+As SDL XLIFF is an XML-compliant file type, you could  process it using the standard XML API.
 However, we recommend that you use the Trados Studio Bilingual API to process the file.
 This way, we add a new class to our project called **FileReader.cs**.

 The **FileReader.cs** class needs to reference the following libraries:
 ```cs